‘Keep the Sheep’ truck convoy takes over Perth roads

 Keep the Sheep trucks in protest through Perth’s major roads as farmers say they’re ‘not country hicks’

-Keep the Sheep campaigners have been heartened by the overwhelming support from people living in Perth and are eager to show them that farmers are not a “bunch of country hicks”.
+Keep the Sheep campaigners heartened by the overwhelming support from people living in Perth say they are eager to show them that farmers are not a “bunch of country hicks”.

 Hundreds of cars and trucks took to the streets of Perth this morning to show their support for farmers and protest the Albanese Government’s plan to ban live sheep exports by May 2028.